sedostheatre/sedos.co.uk/input/venues/bridewell.md

 ---
 ## The Bridewell Theatre

-Most of our shows take place at the Bridewell Theatre, where we are the resident theatre company.
+Most of our [London musicals](https://sedos.co.uk/whats-on) and [London plays](https://sedos.co.uk/whats-on) take place at the Bridewell Theatre, where we are the resident theatre company.

 The Bridewell Theatre opened in 1994, breathing new life and purpose into a long derelict Victorian swimming pool.
 Currently it is a “receiving house” — just about anyone can hire the facilities and put on a show here.